-Information about program goals may be gathered from various sources, e.g., quality enhancement/continuous improvement activities, stakeholder feedback and information about curricular components such as practicum and committee agendas and minutes, and strategic planning documents.
+Information about program goals may be gathered from various sources, e.g., quality enhancement/continuous improvement activities, feedback from relevant individuals and groups, and information about curricular components such as practicum and committee agendas and minutes, and strategic planning documents.

 - 1. Provide materials that adequately describe the program's curricular and professional goals from the past five to seven years and the plans for achieving those goals, including those where partial progress may have already been achieved. - 2.
-Relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate for this section.
+Relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate for this section.

-- Describe the program's goals and action steps toward building the profession of Child and Youth Care.
-Explain how these have changed or stayed the same over the past five to seven years. - 2.
-Explain how stakeholders are involved in goal setting.
-Identify which stakeholders are involved, at what times, and the nature of their participation. - 3.
+- 59. Describe the program's goals and action steps toward building the profession of Child and Youth Care.
+Explain how these have changed or stayed the same over the past five to seven years. - 60.
+Explain how relevant individuals or groups are involved in goal setting.
+Identify who is involved, at what times, and the nature of their participation. - 61.
 Describe how progress toward goals previously set by the program are being measured or documented.

-- 4. What are the strengths and challenges for growth and development of the planning, implementation, and evaluation of the program goals? - 5.
-How do the program goals address the needs of the local CYC community and the larger CYC professional community? - 6.
+- 62. What are the strengths and challenges for growth and development of the planning, implementation, and evaluation of the program goals? - 63.
+How do the program goals address the needs of the local CYC community and the larger CYC professional community?
 How does the program demonstrate leadership on professional discourse within the professional CYC community?
-Provide specific examples. - Comment on the alignment between the program's goals relative to changes and trends in CYC practice and community needs.
-Provide specific examples over the past five to seven years. - 8.
-Review the goals and recommendations from the previous institutional program review and/or Quality Enhancement Plan (QEP) if previously accredited.
-If you do not have a previous program review or QEP, refer to goal setting processes your program has previously engaged in.
-How successful was the program in acting on those?
-Explain the progress and challenges. - 9.
-Reflect on relevant data and information from CYCEAB surveys/feedback methods and any additional institutional data that is appropriate in this section.
+Provide specific examples. - 64.
+Comment on the alignment between the program's goals relative to changes and trends in CYC practice and community needs.
+Provide specific examples over the past five to seven years. - 65.
+Reflect on relevant data and information from CYCEAB surveys or other feedback methods and any additional institutional data that is appropriate in this section.